- Microsoft Teams is one of the most popular tools for employees working remotely

 1. Login to Microsoft Team web client

 - If you can’t wait to resolve the issue with your desktop client, you can use Microsoft Team’s web client which offers all the functionalities.

 - Log in using your Microsoft account.
 Make sure you are using the email on which you have received the meeting invite.

 - You can use the Microsoft Teams web client for the future meetings until Microsoft resolves the issue.

-Bear in mind that you can use any browser for this purpose, but we suggest trying out UR Browser.
+Bear in mind that you can use any browser for this purpose, but we suggest trying out Opera.

 2. Check for service issues

 - If you are unable to access Microsoft Teams web client, try to download the app on your smartphone.
 Login using your mobile app and check if it works.

 - If the issue persists everywhere, it could be an issue with the Microsoft Teams’ service.

 - In this case, contact Microsoft Teams support or open a ticket for a clear understanding of the issue.